k21971/EvilHack/doc/evilhack-changelog.md

   other adjustments to muse.c
 - Some more formatting tweaks to muse.c, fix for reflection_skip
 - Fix: unreachable return statement in dog.c
+- Another adjustment to max hit points the Wand of Orcus can decrease per hit